Code-Institute-Submissions/seananocoistin-milestone2api/README.md

 [JSLint](https://www.jslint.com/)

+See the images of the checks from these websites in the testingimages folder.

 While working at the caighdeanaitheoir.html file, the width had to be corrected as the textarea box and the text extract at the bottom were too wide so the width in the CSS had to be changed.

 It was discovered that the compiler of the dictionary had used colons as a way to seperate different meanings of a word.
 There could be two or three meanings separated by colons in sample sentences.
 The problem was that the JavaScript code used a colon as a way to split samples sentences with the sample sentence to the left of the colon and the meaning to the right of the colon.
 If there was more than one meaning, the colon after the first meaning meant that the other meaning(s) after it were obliterated and left unseen on the screen.
 In order to solve this problem, I changed the colons to semi-colons which meant that all meanings can be displayed.
 Here is an example of that problem.
 In the first instance, the meansings "rathamhail" and "tairbheach" are present but only rathamhail will appear on the screen, due to the presence of the colon after rathamhail.
 By changing the colon to a semi-colon, the two different meanings now appear.
 This minor change does not affect the dictionary in any way, it actually ensures that the meanings listed for a sample sentence all appear.
-"“An raibh do thurus éirighthighe?” – “go hiongtach, tá dachad púnt dá bharr agam”: rathamhail: tairbheach", had to be changed to "“An raibh do thurus éirighthighe?” – “go hiongtach, tá dachad púnt dá bharr agam”: rathamhail; tairbheach",
+"“An raibh do thurus éirighthighe?” – “go hiongtach, tá dachad púnt dá bharr agam”: rathamhail: tairbheach", had to be changed to "“An raibh do thurus éirighthighe?” – “go hiongtach, tá dachad púnt dá bharr agam”: rathamhail; tairbheach".

+To see this issue illustrated, see the screen shots attached in the testingimages folder.
+They show the code before and after it was fixed in order to show how if affected the hyphens in the middle of words.

+## Width of elements
+I tested the website on the computer screen and on a mobile telephone.
+I used Chrome and DuckDuckGo web browsers to test the website.
+The width of some elements was incorrect, so I changed the CSS stylesheet.
+The screenshots from the mobile telephone are found in the testingimages folders.

+### Too much pressure on the API server

+The creator of the API, [Kevin Scannell](http://www.cadhan.com/), sent me messages that the API server was under pressure from the amount of requests that were being sent from this website.
+It is nothing that I have control over but it seems to be an issue.